siheming/mspypeline/doc/source/gallery.rst

       from a MaxQuant output tables.
 Besides the protein intensities (from the *proteinGroups.txt* file) which are the only source of data for all other parts of the analysis with the :ref:`MaxQuant Plotter <plotters>`, further information about experimental and technical parameters of the experiment are taken into account.
-    | The MaxQuant report can function as a data quality control tool and will output a multi-page pdf document composed of
+    | The MaxQuant report can function as a data quality control tool and outputs a multi-page pdf document composed of
       a variety of information and graphics.
     | Make sure that :ref:`all MaxQuant files <file-readers>` which are used to create the report are provided.